AAA Contest Board: History

-AAA was established in Chicago, Illinois on 4 March 1902.
+AAA was established in Chicago, Illinois on March 4, 1902.
 By June the same year, AAA also established the Racing Board.
-Arthur Rayner Pardington was appointed chairman and the board sanctioned its first race, the 1904 Vanderbilt Cup held in Long Island, New York.
-It is unclear as to why William Vanderbilt had AAA sanction his race as opposed to the Automobile Club of America, the predominant sanctioning body for major U.S. racing at the time.
+A. R. Pardington was appointed chairman and the board sanctioned its first race, the 1904 Vanderbilt Cup held on Long Island, New York.
+It is unclear as to why William K. Vanderbilt had AAA sanction his race as opposed to the Automobile Club of America (ACA), the predominant sanctioning body for U.S. racing at the time.

 With the success of the racing board's experience sanctioning automobile events in 1904, the board announced a national track championship for 1905.
-The National Motor Car Championship was the first time in American racing history that a points system was used to officially decide an annual champion.
+The National Motor Car Championship was the first time in American auto racing history that a points system was used to officially decide an annual champion.
 From 1906 through 1915 the racing board, inexplicably, recognized no official championship seasons.
 It did, however, continue to sanction numerous individual events, the Vanderbilt Cup and events at the Indianapolis Motor Speedway.

-In 1908, the Automobile Club of America (ACA) created the American Grand Prize, the first traces of Grand Prix style racing in the U.S. along with the then established Vanderbilt Cup.
+In 1908, the ACA created the American Grand Prize, another Grand Prix style race in the United States, along with the then established Vanderbilt Cup.
 This race started a feud between the ACA and AAA.
 Later in 1908 it was decided that AAA would sanction all big time racing nationally and the ACA would sanction all international events held on American soil.
-On 2 December 1908, AAA dissolved the Racing Board and created the Contest Board soon after.
+On December 2, 1908, AAA dissolved the Racing Board and created the Contest Board soon after.
 Though the rationale for this decision has been lost with time, the move was most likely done to allow AAA to oversee all automobile events and not just racing contests.

-The Manufacturers Contest Association (MCA) urged AAA to organize racing so American manufacturers could race mostly stock configuration cars and ban the pure race cars being imported from Europe.
+The Manufacturers Contest Association (MCA) urged AAA to organize racing so American manufacturers could race mostly stock configuration cars, relevant to the needs of the general public, and ban the pure race cars being imported from Europe.
 The stock car style rules continued until 1916, when the Contest Board relaxed the rules allowing purpose built machines back into competition ahead of its next officially recognized championship season in 1916.
-Although AAA did not award national champions during 1906 through 1915, the American automobile journal Motor Age published who they regarded the most outstanding American driver during the years of 1909–1915.
+Although AAA did not declare national champions from 1906 through 1915, the American automobile journal Motor Age published who they regarded the most outstanding American driver during the years of 1909–1915.
 These picks have become de facto national champions of the day.